Phyllis Calvert: Later career

-She acted in over 40 films, her later films including The Battle of the Villa Fiorita (1965), Twisted Nerve (1968), Oh!
+In all, Calvert acted in over 40 films, her later work including The Battle of the Villa Fiorita (1965), Twisted Nerve (1968), Oh!
 What a Lovely War (1969) and The Walking Stick (1970).

 From 1970 to 1972, she starred in her own TV series, Kate, playing the part of an agony aunt with problems of her own.

 She made TV appearances in programmes such as Crown Court, Ladykillers, Tales of the Unexpected, Boon, After Henry, Victoria Wood and Limelight: The Film Years – The Lime Grove Story.
 She also played D.I.
 Barnaby's Aunt Alice (Alice Bly) in a Midsomer Murders episode "Blue Herrings" in 2000.
 She was the subject of This Is Your Life in 1972 when she was surprised by Eamonn Andrews.

 Personal life

 She was married to the actor and antiquarian bookseller Peter Murray-Hill until his sudden death in 1957.
 The couple had two children, Ann Murray-Hill (born 1943) and Piers Murray-Hill (born 1954).
 Calvert never remarried.
 She died in her sleep in London in 2002 from natural causes, aged 87.